don4ye/SentimentPulse/README.md

 # SentimentPulse: Predicting Stock Movement Using Social Media Sentiment

-This project explores whether social media sentiment—collected from platforms like Twitter and Reddit—can help predict short-term stock price movements.
+This project explores whether social media sentiment collected from platforms like Twitter and Reddit can help predict short-term stock price movements.
 By combining sentiment data with historical stock price data, we aim to train machine learning models that classify sentiment and forecast price direction.

 ## 🔍 Project Goals